 In Minnesota, notice of your intent to homeschool is required by October 1 or within 15 days of withdrawing.
 It is required that you formally withdraw from your public school.
 In the case that you decide to return to public school, the school will place your student based on evaluation of their records.

 The state requires homeschooling families to teach specific subjects (like reading, writing, math, and science) and also requires some level of assessment of students.
-Minnesota homeschoolers may still be eligible to participate in sports or activities at local public schools.
+In some cases, Minnesota homeschoolers may still be eligible to participate in sports or activities at local public schools.

-Minnesota offers some funding assistance through a tax deduction program.
-You may also be interested in checking out the Minnesota Homeschoolers’ Alliance, Home School Legal Defense Association – Minnesota, the Minnesota Department of Education’s Homeschooling page, and Minnesota Association of Christian Home Educators.
+Minnesota offers some funding assistance through a tax deduction program to help with costs related to instruction, field trips, and parental time.
+To learn more about homeschooling, you may also be interested in checking out the Minnesota Homeschoolers’ Alliance, Home School Legal Defense Association – Minnesota, the Minnesota Department of Education’s Homeschooling page, and Minnesota Association of Christian Home Educators.

-For additional information about school choice in Minnesota visit these resources:
+For additional information about school choices in Minnesota, visit these resources: